nirv-ai/scripts/config/README.md

-example configs used for various scripts
+example configs used for development. do not use these in production